Friday, October 11, 2024

 Credit scores have not always been the same, even though credit decisions have been carried out since time immemorial.
 Prior to their invention, credit decisions were often subjective and could be influenced by personal biases.

-Fair Isaac Corporation, which is now referred to as FICO, developed the modern credit scoring system back in 1989.
+Fair Isaac Corporation, now known as FICO, developed the modern credit scoring system in 1989.
 The FICO score introduced objectivity and consistency into credit decisions.
-It allowed lenders to assess credit risk quickly without having to manually review each credit application.
+It allowed lenders to assess credit risk quickly without manually reviewing each credit application.
 In turn, it made credit available to more consumers over a wider range.
 It provided the consumer with a fast, uniform way to get credit.

-Basically, knowing how credit scores are calculated is the means to managing and improving your credit.
-Though the algorithms for credit scoring are proprietary, we do know what the main factors are that drive your score.
+Knowing how credit scores are calculated is the key to managing and improving your credit.
+Though the algorithms for credit scoring are proprietary, we do know the main factors driving your score.

 The Five Key Factors

-1. Payment History (35%): The leading cause of your credit score is your payment history.
-It indicates if you paid past credit accounts on time.
-A lot of missed, late payments, and accounts sent to collections will substantially lower the score.
+- Payment History (35%): Your payment history is the leading cause of your credit score.
+It indicates whether you paid past credit accounts on time.
+Many missed or late payments and accounts sent to collections will substantially lower the score.

-2. Credit Utilization (30%): The percentage of available credit being used.
+- Credit Utilization (30%): The percentage of available credit used.
 For example, if you have one credit card with a $10,000 limit and you have charged $3,000 on the card, then 30% of your credit is being utilized.
 As a rule of thumb, that percentage should be below 30%.

-4. Credit Mix (10%): This takes into consideration all the various types of credit you have assumed, such as credit cards, retail accounts, installment loans, and mortgages.
+- Credit Mix (10%): This considers all the various types of credit you have assumed, such as credit cards, retail accounts, installment loans, and mortgages.
 It may be beneficial to have a mix of different types.

-5. New Credit (10%): This factor considers how many new credit accounts you have recently opened.
-Opening a lot of new accounts in a short time can be a sign of higher risk, and might lower your score.
+- New Credit (10%): This factor considers how many new credit accounts you have recently opened.
+Opening many new accounts quickly can signal higher risk and might lower your score.

 FICO vs. VantageScore